giantswarm/schemalint/README.md

 ```

 Note that it is possible to define the rule set to be used for the `verify` command with the `with` keyword.

 ```yaml
 with:
   rule-set: 'RULE_SET'
 ```

 If the rule set is not specified, no rule set will be used.

+## Pre-commit Hook

+This repository provides a [pre-commit hook](https://pre-commit.com/#new-hooks) that can be used to normalize JSON schema files before committing them.
+See `.pre-commit-hooks.yaml` for more information.

 ## Major Releases